 For ease of use, the BSL-1 and BSL-2 Guidelines described above have been kept brief.
 The following sections clarify some of the requirements and practices, and provide practical tips for adapting the guidelines for teaching laboratories.
 This section covers personal protective equipment, culture preservation, note-taking areas, generation of aerosols, biological safety cabinet requirements and certification, microincinerators, disinfectants, proper decontamination and disposal procedures, isolation of unknowns, cultivation of fungi, autoclave validation, pest control, and additional resources.
 These are adapted from the ASM Guidelines for Biosafety in Teaching Laboratories

-(https://www.asm.org/images/Education/FINAL Biosafety Guidelines Appendix Only.pdf).
+(https://asm.org/ASM/media/Education/Biosafety-Guidelines-Appendix.pdf)

 Personal Protective Equipment